Aaron Boone (American football): Arena Football League

 Boone joined the Philadelphia Soul in 2006.
 Later that season, he was traded to the Kansas City Brigade, where he was named to the AFL All-Rookie team.
 He recorded 66 receptions for 748 yards and 19 touchdowns.

 Utah Blaze

-In 2007, Boone signed with the Utah Blaze, where he played in only seven games, due to an early season ankle injury.
+In 2007, Boone signed with the Utah Blaze, where he played in seven games, due to an early season ankle injury.
 For the season he recorded 32 receptions for 420 yards and eight touchdowns.
-In 2008, Boone completed his second year with the Blaze recording 135 receptions, 1,527 yards and 23 touchdowns.
+In 2008, Boone completed his second year with the Blaze, recording 135 receptions, 1,527 yards and 23 touchdowns.

-In 2010, Boone recorded a career-best season, earning him All-Arena honors.
-He played in 16 games where he led the Blaze in all receiving statistical categories.
+In 2010, Boone recorded a career-best season, earning All-Arena honors.
+He played in 16 games leading the Blaze in receiving categories.
 Boone finished with 146 receptions for 1,448 yards and 46 touchdowns.
-This was the second straight season Boone had recorded over 135 receptions, 1,400 yards and 25 touchdowns.
-During a nationally televised game (NFL Network) versus the Milwaukee Iron on May 14, Boone scored a franchise best seven touchdowns in one game.
+On May 14 versus the Milwaukee Iron, Boone scored a franchise best seven touchdowns.

-In 2011, was on pace to break the AFL single season receiving records in receptions, yards and touchdowns until halfway through the season when he suffered a career ending knee injury.
-Prior to the injury, Boone did become the All-Time Utah Blaze franchise leading wide receiver in all categories including receptions, yards and touchdowns.
+In 2011, he suffered a career ending knee injury.
+Prior to the injury, Boone became the All-Time Utah Blaze franchise leading wide receiver in all categories including receptions, yards and touchdowns.